IntownNFT/TraddooMain/src/components/FAQ/FAQs_Traddoo.md

 > {thisisquestion}How much profit do I get?
 >
 > The Funded Account allows you to receive an 80% profit split by
-> default (which can become 90% if you purchase the Add-On with your
-> Challenge).
+> default.
 If you keep within the drawdown limits and are profitable,
 > you will be eligible for your first payout as soon as your Funded
-> Account is \$100 in profit.
+> Account is \$50 in profit.
 You can request a payout every time your
-> Funded Account is in profit of at least \$100.
+> Funded Account is in profit of at least \$50.
 >
 > {thisisquestion}What happens if I breach the drawdown limits or any other Funded Account requirement?
 >